 “If you’re looking to explore a hands-free breast orgasm, consider using a toy like the Womanizer Liberty, which use tiny changes in air pressure to create a really unique sensation,” says Dr. O’Reilly.
 “I’d describe it as a cross between sucking, licking, and kissing.”

 If you’re into a little bit more intense pain, Dr. Queen says you might consider adding nipple clamps into the mix.
 Not sure how?
 There are two main ways to do so.
 “One is to pinch the breast tissue of the areola,” says Dr. Queen.
 “The clamps are then seated right behind the nipple, which is generally more sensitive.
 This will give a milder pinch and might be preferred by some.”
-As you might have gleaned, the other way is to place the clamps directly onto the nipple.
+As you might have gleaned, the other way is to place the clamps directly onto the nipples.

 Loading More Posts...